 Simple Touch controls

-Bluetooth 5.3 ensures a strong, continuous connection within 9.1 metres of the paired device.
+Bluetooth 5.3 ensures a strong, continuous connection within 30 feet of the paired device.

 With an IPX4 rating, these earbuds can handle drips, sprays, splashes and sweat.

 Get up to 6 hours on a single charge, and up to a total of 24 hours with the charging case.

 Audio is personalised to your ears for immersive sound adjusted especially for you.

 Enjoy your music in full quiet, with transparency, or somewhere in between.

 Built-in microphones focus on your voice and filter out ambient noise.

 Select from three sizes of the stability bands and eartips to find your perfect fit.